 In an environment where many governments have failed to take adequate steps to protect public health through proactive investments in care capacity, research, supplies, and planning—often because their focus and resources have been directed at systems of militarized security rather than human security—it is doubly concerning that many of these same countries’ response to this crisis has been more focused on social control than public health.

-We must monitor the measures our governments are taking, organize communities in this new environment of physical distancing, and demand that any emergency measures are focused solely on advancing public health and well-being—and restricted in time and scope so that they cannot be used beyond containing the virus.
+In the past few months organization around the world, including AFSC, have started to monitor the measures our governments are taking, organize communities in this new environment of physical distancing, and find ways to mitigate these state policies.
+In most cases, it seems the demand that any emergency measures are focused solely on advancing public health and well-being—and restricted in time and scope so that they cannot be used beyond containing the virus, has not been successful.

 One concerning tactic that governments are taking to control the spread of the virus is the criminalization of citizens breaking quarantine, citizens spreading fake news, or citizens not reporting sickness.
 While these measures are reasonable responses from a public health perspective, how they are being implemented and the vague language in which they are passing may allow them to be used against dissident voices.

-With reports coming in from across the globe of thousands being arrested for breaking lock-down rules, there is sad irony that little has been done to address public health in detention facilities worldwide, where crowded conditions and lack of access to soap and other implements of basic hygiene are more the rule than the exception, and threaten devastating consequences.
+While for the most part complete lockdowns and blanket restrictions on large gatherings, including protests, have been lifted in the past few months, other forms of protest oppression continue.
+That includes fining people who take off their masks in protests (as is happening in Israel) as well as blaming protesters for the spread of the virus (as has happened in the U.S., though the majority of the scientific community has found that protests in open spaces have not seemed to increase spread).
+With reports coming in from across the globe of thousands being arrested for breaking lockdown rules, there is a sad irony that little has been done to address public health in detention facilities worldwide, where crowded conditions and lack of access to soap and other implements of basic hygiene are more the rule than the exception, and threaten devastating consequences.

 Expanding legislative authorities

 Countries around the world have already declared states of emergency, which allow drastic measures to be taken quickly.
-While in most cases these declarations are temporary and time bound, a bill put forward by the Hungarian government will allow for the state of emergency declaration to be valid throughout 2020.
-Further, the Hungarian proposed bill cites the possibility of a “forced parliamentary break,” which has raised concerns that this bill is purposefully setting the stage for the suspension of parliament.
+While in most cases these declarations are temporary and time bound, a law passed by the Hungarian parliament allows for the state of emergency declaration to be valid throughout 2020, allowing the government to overwrite parliament.

 Increasing technological surveillance